2023-10-22 19:34:26

 Analysts pointed out that the impact of the geopolitical conflict is stronger than the impact of fluctuating US economic data and the strength of the dollar, pointing to Allianz Trade’s warning that crude oil prices may rise to $140 per barrel and push the world into recession.

-They pointed to the ambiguity surrounding developments in the current conflict in the Middle East and fears of sliding into a broader regional conflict that could lead to a record rise in crude oil prices, suggesting that prices may rise.
+They pointed to the ambiguity surrounding developments in the current conflict in the Middle East and fears of sliding into a broader regional conflict that might lead to a record rise in crude oil prices, suggesting that prices may rise.

-In this context, Ross Kennedy, Managing Director of QHA Energy Services, says, “Crude oil prices are closer to continuing record gains in light of the escalation of geopolitical risks in the Middle East,” explaining that at these levels of energy prices we realize that central banks will be more inclined to… A wait-and-see situation before interest rates are lowered, which could push the world into recession and thus lead to a slowdown in global growth.
+In this context, Ross Kennedy, Managing Director of QHA Energy Services, says, “Crude oil prices are closer to continuing record gains in light of the escalation of geopolitical risks in the Middle East,” explaining that at these levels of energy prices we realize that central banks will be more inclined to… A wait-and-see situation before interest rates are lowered, which might push the world into recession and thus lead to a slowdown in global growth.

 He noted the continued rise in oil prices as a result of the direct impact of the conflict in the Middle East, which may lead to a rise in global inflation rates, noting that even before the current conflict, oil industry analysts were raising crude oil price expectations for 2023 to the level of $100 per barrel.

-As for Damir Tesbrat, Director of Business Development at Technik Group International, he believes that international efforts are being made to enhance the global oil supply to absorb price jumps, and therefore the United States has appeared to ease sanctions on a prominent producer such as Venezuela to increase its production of crude oil, pointing to Wood Mackenzie’s assertion that Although this new easing of sanctions is still conditional on subsequent renewal, it could certainly be beneficial as it is considered a positive step towards the recovery of the Venezuelan oil and gas sector.
+As for Damir Tesbrat, Director of Business Development at Technik Group International, he believes that international efforts are being made to enhance the global oil supply to absorb price jumps, and therefore the United States has appeared to ease sanctions on a prominent producer such as Venezuela to increase its production of crude oil, pointing to Wood Mackenzie’s assertion that Although this new easing of sanctions is still conditional on subsequent renewal, it might certainly be beneficial as it is considered a positive step towards the recovery of the Venezuelan oil and gas sector.

 He added, “However, easing US sanctions on the oil sector in Venezuela does not guarantee a rapid or permanent recovery of production, given the huge investments required and necessary to deal with current infrastructure reforms and to address bottlenecks, especially in pipelines and upstream projects.”